-1. Vizio SB2920-C6 29-Inch 2.0 Channel Soundbar (Bluetooth Model)
+1. Vizio SB2920-C6 29-Inch 2.0 Channel Soundbar (Bluetooth)

 2. TaoTronics Three Equalizer Mode Audio Speaker Soundbar for TV

-Despite being a budget soundbar, this gadget contains sound modes (game mode, music mode, movie mode) that optimize the sound quality according to the content.
+Other than the value of excellent room-filling sound, this supports many connections for TVs, wireless or otherwise.
+Also, despite being a budget soundbar, this gadget contains modes (game mode, music mode, movie mode) that optimize the sound quality according to the content.

 3. Polk Audio Signa S2 Ultra-Slim TV Soundbar (Subwoofer Included)

 If you have a larger space and you want something with more bass, the Polk Audio Signa S2 is among the best budget speakers in our list and reviews.
 It’s an affordable TV soundbar that includes a dedicated wireless subwoofer, making the low frequencies pop.

 Including Polk’s voice adjust technology and Dolby Digital decoding, this sounding bar is capable of producing clearer sound and reducing delays.
 When we tested this in our listening room, its performance rivals some of the best midrange products you can buy on the market.

 When it comes to setup, the available connections aren’t sparse.
 This supports HDMI inputs, optical input, and AUX inputs as well.
 Just connect the soundbar to your TV through the HDMI and you’re good to go.